blairj09-talks/bmdd-plumber/R/model-api/README.md

 if it is valid JSON.
 If valid JSON is found, the data is converted into a `data.frame` and then the [model](cars-model.R) is used to form predictions based on that data.
-These predicted values are returned to the user as a JSON object.
+These predicted values are returned to the client as a JSON object.

 ``` r
 #* Submit data and get a prediction in return